 What are garage door springs?
 They are the nifty components that are responsible for the opening and closing of your garage door.
 Raising and lowering your garage door smoothly is not only the responsibility of the chain drive or belt drive.
-They are also the number 1 part of your garage door that requires repair and maintenance over the years.
+They are also the number 1 part of your garage door that requires repair and maintenance over the years (Learn more about the best lubricants for garage doors here).
 A garage door spring needs to be tough and resilient enough to lift however heavy your garage door is.
 There are many types of springs for garage doors, and we’ll take you through each one.

 2 Types of Garage Door Springs